Braised Short Ribs

 Braised short ribs ingredients.

 • Boneless short ribs: This cut becomes incredibly tender and flavorful after slow braising.
-If you can’t find boneless ribs, you can substitute 6 to 7 pounds of bone-in short ribs—the meat will fall off the bone as it cooks.
+If you can’t find boneless, substitute 6 to 7 pounds of bone-in short ribs — the meat will fall right off the bone as it cooks.

-• Red wine: Adds robust, complex flavors to the braising liquid.
-Use a bottle that’s inexpensive but still good enough to drink; a Pinot Noir or Merlot in the $8 to $12 range is ideal.
+• Red wine & beef broth: Together they form the backbone of the braising liquid.
+For the wine, use a bottle that’s inexpensive but still good enough to drink; a Pinot Noir or Merlot in the $8 to $12 range is ideal.

-• Carrots: Add natural sweetness to balance the richness of the meat and sauce.
+• Carrots: Simmering with the ribs, they add natural sweetness to balance the richness of the meat and sauce.

 • Jump to the printable recipe for precise measurements